Laval, Mayenne: Middle Ages

 The castle built by Guy I was much wider than the present-day structure.
 It was encircled by an earthen wall and it spread from the present-day keep to the cathedral.
 A motte built over the wall commanded the access to the top of the promontory, where the Lords lived, and the second motte was probably located inside the compound.
 The basilica in Avesnières, located several kilometers south of the castle, was founded in the 12th century by Guy III.
 Around 1200, the earthen wall was pulled down and the castle became smaller, taking its present-day appearance.
 The town developed on its side its own defense system.

 Beatrix of Gavere, the wife of Guy IX de Laval, who lived in the 13th century, is believed to be at the origin of the textile tradition of the town.
 Born in Flanders, she would have brought Flemish weavers with her, and would have encouraged linen production.
 Linen weaving remained the main economic activity of the town until the 19th century.

-During the Hundred Years' War, the town was taken by the English in 1428, commended by John Talbot.
+During the Hundred Years' War, the town was taken by the English commanded by John Talbot, in 1428.
 It became French again a year later.
 The fighting occasioned great damages and the town was fully rebuilt afterwards.
 Thus all the half-timbered houses that still stand in the medieval centre were not built before the 15th century.
 During that period, the town's walls were completed by the addition of a powerful artillery fort in an innovative design, known as the Tour Renaise.
 Around 1450, Guy XIV de Laval had the castle refurbished.
 New rooms and halls were built, and new Gothic windows were opened on the courtyard at the beginning of the 16th century.